-University College Dublin Achieves Highly Efficient Wideband Sequential Power Amplifier Using NI AWR Software
+University College Dublin Achieves Highly Efficient Wideband Sequential Power Amplifier Using AWR Software

 University College Dublin (UCD) is Ireland’s largest university, with over 1,300 faculty and 30,000 students.
 UCD is well known as a center of excellence in microwave CAD research.
 Led by Prof. Thomas J. Brazil and Dr. Anding Zhu, UCD’s RF & Microwave Research Group has more than 30 years of experience in advanced device modeling, high-frequency simulation algorithms, and behavioral modeling, as well as power amplifier design.

 The Design Challenge

 This project challenged students to design and prototype a wideband sequential power amplifier (PA).
 Sequential PAs offer similar efficiency benefits to Doherty PAs, but without the inherent narrowband restrictions.
 As part of the design challenge, a high-efficiency, broadband, 45 W peaking PA was required.
 A broadband Lange coupler for use as the output power combiner was required as well.
 Both of these designs were to be used in conjunction with a preexisting 10 W main amplifier.

 In order to get the highly efficient and wideband performance desired from the combined amplifier, it was critical that each of the PA components perform well across the targeted bandwidth of 1.45 GHz to 2.4 GHz.
 Additional requirements included:

 - The peaking PA needed to be a simple design, yet provide flat gain and output power, as well as high efficiency across the band.